-S10 Define verification plans (including tests) to obtain objective evidence that a system of system element fulfils its specified requirements and characteristics Can explain • Why verification should be planned Assisted with the development of verification plans Written verification plans independently for small projects of systems Carried out verification tasks under supervision Required evidence for verification of complex projects Can show Traceability between verification requirements and system requirements Developed verification plans independently or as supervisor to others Written verification plans and procedures for complex systems Carried out verification tasks independently or as supervisor of others Group 4.
-Assessment 2: Professional Discussion Competency/KSB Awareness Supervised Practitioner Practitioner Systems Architecting K7 Different types of systems architecture and techniques used to support the architectural design process (i.e. the specification of systems elements and their relationships) Can describe The principles of architectural design Different types of architecture Can explain • The choice of architecture type and techniques used for a specific system or systems element • How analysis techniques have been used in the Can explain • How to define governing systems architecting plans, processes, and appropriate tools for system architectural design activities.
+S10 Define verification plans (including tests) to obtain objective evidence that a system of system element fulfils its specified requirements and characteristics Can explain • Why verification should be planned Has Assisted with the development of verification plans Written verification plans independently for small projects of systems Carried out verification tasks under supervision Required evidence for verification of complex projects Can show Traceability between verification requirements and system requirements Developed verification plans independently or as supervisor to others Written verification plans and procedures for complex systems Carried out verification tasks independently or as Group 4 Accordment 2 Drofossional Discussion supervisor of others Group 4.
+Assessment 2: Professional Discussion Competency/KSB Awareness Supervised Practitioner Practitioner Systems Architecting K7 Different types of systems architecture and techniques used to support the architectural design process (i.e. the specification of systems elements and their relationships) Can describe The principles of architectural design Different types of architecture Can explain The choice of architecture type and techniques used for a specific system or systems element How analysis techniques have been used in the Can explain How to define governing systems architecting plans, processes, and appropriate tools for system architectural design activities.

-Crown copyright 2019 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
-Visit www.nationalarchives.qov.uk/doc/open-government-licence

-S7 Define the systems

-architecture and derived

-requirements to produce an

-implementable solution that

-enables a balanced and

-optimum result that

-considers all stakeholder

-requirements across all

-stages of the lifecycle

-Can explain

-- The need for functional models of a system - The process and key artefacts of functional analysis - How outputs from functional analysis lead to overall system design architectural design process

-- How architectural attributes relate to requirements - How functional analysis is conducted for a specific system

-Can describe

-Concept feasibility and design trade-off applied to a system or systems element

-Has

-Contributed to the architectural design process through provision of solely produced artefacts as a team member or under supervision

-- How to partition a system into realizable system elements that can be brought together to meet the requirements - Monitoring or an evolving design solution and how key aspects are used to adjust the architecture of a system
+architectural design process How architectural attributes relate to requirements How functional analysis is conducted for a specific system Can describe Concept feasibility and design trade-off applied to a system or systems element How to partition a system into realizable system elements that can be brought together to meet the requirements Monitoring or an evolving design solution and how key aspects are used to adjust the architecture of a system Can justify Choice of techniques, architectural analysis and selection of an optimum solution based on an example system S7 Define the systems Can ovalain Hac on an example system architecture and derived requirements to produce an implementable solution that enables a balanced and optimum result that considers all stakeholder requirements across all stages of the lifecycle The need for functional models of a system The process and key artefacts of functional analysis How outputs from functional analysis lead to overall system design Contributed to the architectural design process through provision of solely produced artefacts as a team member or under supervision Contributed substantially to the architectural design process, offering alternative designs, and conducting analysis to support decision making.

-Can justify

-Choice of techniques, architectural analysis and selection of an optimum solution based on an example system

-Has

-Contributed substantially to the architectural design process, offering alternative designs, and conducting analysis to support decision making.
 Works independently or supervises others

-S22 Partition between discipline technologies and work with specialists to derive discipline specific requirements Integration Why alternative discipline technologies can be used to satisfy the same requirement Applied systems architecting approaches to derive discipline specific requirements Not required at practitioner level; use same criterion as supervised practitioner K9 Integration as a logical sequence to confirm the system design, architecture, and interfaces Why integration is important and how it confirms the systems design, architecture and interfaces Why a system should be integrated in a logical sequence The development of integration plans for a small project, within the context of their business domain, including applicable methods and timing Evidence to be gathered during integration in support of downstream test and acceptance activities Simple faults typically found during integration activities and describe how they will be documented and communicated to stakeholders How to define governing integration plans, processes and appropriate tools to monitor and control integration activities How to develop integration plans for larger, more complex systems or projects, within the context of their business domain including applicable methods and timing and how standards influence the plans The management of integration activities for a system, product or service Can identify
+S22 Partition between discipline technologies and work with specialists to derive discipline specific requirements Can explain Why alternative discipline technologies can be used to satisfy the same requirement Has Applied systems Applied systems architecting approaches to derive discipline specific requirements Not required at practitioner level; use same criterion as supervised practitioner Integration K9 Integration as a logical sequence to confirm the system design, architecture, and interfaces Can explain Why integration is important and how it confirms the systems design, architecture and interfaces Why a system should be integrated in a logical sequence Can explain The development of integration plans for a small project, within the context of their business domain, including applicable methods and timing Can identify Evidence to be gathered during integration in support of downstream test and acceptance activities Simple faults typically found during integration activities and describe how they will be documented and communicated to stakeholders Can explain How to define governing integration plans, processes and appropriate tools to monitor and control integration activities How to develop integration plans for larger, more complex systems or projects, within the context of their business domain including applicable methods and timing and how standards influence the plans The management of integration activities for a system, product or service Can identify